-As defined in 40 CFR 1508.7, cumulative impacts on the environment are those that result from the incremental impact of the action and other past, present, and reasonably foreseeable future actions (RFFAs) regardless of what agency (federal or non-federal) or person undertakes such other actions.
-Cumulative impacts can result from individually minor but collectively significant actions taking place over time.
+As defined in 40 CFR 1508.1, cumulative impacts on the environment are those that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable future actions (RFFAs) regardless of what agency (federal or non-federal) or person undertakes such other actions.
+Cumulative impacts can result from actions with individually minor but collectively significant effects taking place over a period of time.
 The following USAF-led projects/actions were identified as relevant for the cumulative impacts analysis (Table 3.1-2).
 No relevant projects led by other agencies or persons were identified in the ROI.